ci-compass/cicf/week05-containers-and-debugging/README.md

 jq . credentials.json
 ```

-Give the new key enough access privileges.
+Grant the new key sufficient access privileges.
 Copy the `minio-policy`
 policy file:

 ```
 cat minio-policy
 ```

-Edit the key we just made by pasting in the file contents.
+Edit the key we just created by pasting in the file contents.
 And then
 save it.

 Now upload some files.
 We want `hello.py`.